jhpuah/EEGDM/README.md

 `main.py` is the entry point of this repo.

 `src/` contains the scripts for generic
-`src/aux/` contains the scripts of aux...
+`src/extra/` contains the scripts of extra...

 `model/`